GauteRSamuelsen/Markdown/README.md

-# Front page - Motion Matching guide.
+# Front page - Motion Matching guide

 This is a documentation branch for another project.
 It is a User manual, tech specs and guides for how to set up a motion matching animation system in unreal.